xhad/gatewayd/README.md

 ## Creating a User's Gateway Account

-In order to interact with a gateway an end user must register an account, which will include information about their identity.
+In order to interact with a gateway a user must register an account, which will include information about their identity.

-We will assume the user has a `ripple address` already, and will be required to to supply login credentials in the form of a `username` and `password`.
+The user will be required to to supply login credentials in the form of a `username` and `password`.
 The password will be encrypted when stored in the database along with it salt value.

-	The user's record will also contain a reference to a `bank account` (bankAccountId), and a set of `Know Your Customer` (KYC) credentials (kycId).

 ## Running Database Migrations